r7kamura/weak_parameters/README.md

 * format (only for date and time)

 ### Available block options
-* block_strong (set parent option value to children validator options)
+* block_option (set per validation block option to children's validator options)
+   * strong

 ## Tips
 WeakParameters.stats returns its validation metadata, and this is useful for auto-generating API documents.